 I did this DIY bathroom remodel before I started my blog so I don’t have step by step instructions, sorry!

 I used almost the entire quart on using gel stain on cabinets of my bathroom.

 After I did 4 coats on everything and let it dry for a few days I added General FinishesTopcoat, Satin.
 I used an old cotton t-shirt and just rubbed on a light coat.
 Wait a few days and you can add another coat.
 This is how it turned out:

-For my kids bathroom, I used General Finishes Java which is the more popular color (it’s deeper brown) and it goes a lot further.
-I’ve done the kids bathroom, another cabinet and my banister and I still have a little left.
-(Click here to see check out the kids bathroom remodel and here to read about my DIY banister makeover!)
+For my kids’ bathroom, I used General Finishes Java which is the more popular color (it’s deeper brown) and it goes a lot further.
+I’ve done the kids’ bathroom, another cabinet, and my banister and I still have a little left.
+(Click here to see check out the kids’ bathroom remodel and here to read about my DIY banister makeover!)

-I got some new decor for my counters and the wall to finish up the remodel.
+I got some new decor for my counters and the wall to finish up the bathroom remodel.
 Take a look!

 We hired a contractor to redo the shower.
 We picked an accent to make it seem like a waterfall and I absolutely love how it turned out.
 We got the Ana Bath 5 Function Handheld Shower on amazon.

 Now I have a bathroom that I could just sit in and relax (if I had the time!).
-The only downside of a nice shower is now every time I shower, my 4 year old wants to also!
+The only downside of a nice shower is now every time I shower, my 4-year-old wants to also!

 Thanks for stopping by!
 Have a great day!